DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/trubutschek-eegmanypipelines-2024/index.md

 publication: '*Journal of Cognitive Neuroscience*'
 #publication_short: '*JoCN*'

-abstract: Abstract The ongoing reproducibility crisis in psychology and cognitive neuroscience has sparked increasing calls to re-evaluate and reshape scientific culture and practices.
+abstract: The ongoing reproducibility crisis in psychology and cognitive neuroscience has sparked increasing calls to re-evaluate and reshape scientific culture and practices.
 Heeding those calls, we have recently launched the EEGManyPipelines project as a means to assess the robustness of EEG research in naturalistic conditions